james-t-larson/neutral-times-api/taskell.md

 - Github actions should build on merge to main
     > Tests are run locally and in develop before merge to main
 - Add Lazydocker to nvim
-- Update swagger so that it points at the correct domain depending on the env
-    * [ ] Need to get around basic auth in dev somehow
-    * [ ]
 - Complete Tests for OpenAi Service
 - Complete Tests for Event Registry
 - Get Lazydocker working in AWS instance.
 Can't even get into rails c without googling